The Stillman School’s Department of Accounting and Taxation offers Master of Science (M.S.) degrees in accounting and professional accounting.

 Master of Science in Professional Accounting

-Completion of the M.S. in Professional Accounting requires a minimum of 30 credits of approved coursework, composed of 18 credit hours of accounting and taxation courses and 12 credit hours of graduate business courses.
+Completion of the M.S. in Professional Accounting requires a minimum of 30 credits of approved coursework, composed of 15 credit hours of required courses and 15 credit hours of graduate elective courses.
+The M.S. in Professional Accounting with a major in Professional Accounting and Analytics requires 15 credit hours of required courses, 9 credit hours of additional analytics courses, and 6 credit hours of graduate elective courses.

 Three restrictions apply: